One Minute DIY Christmas Gift Bags

 Neon Edge Gift Wrapping

-This holiday season, give your kraft paper-wrapped presents an edgy accent that’ll instantly make them stand out above the rest.
-A little neon goes a long way, and since this time of year everything seems to be dripping red and green, a splash of bright color can be a welcome change.
+This holiday season, give basic wrapped boxes an edgy accent with brightly colored tape that’ll instantly make them a style stand-out.
+A little neon goes a long way, and since this time of year everything seems to be red and green, a splash of bright color can be a welcome change.